Scientific Facilities

 X-Ray Diffraction (Robert Dinnebier)

-The X-Ray Diffraction group provides scattering and diffraction measurement and analysis of powders using laboratory, synchrotron, and neutron sources, under ambient and non-ambient conditions.
-Research is focused on the determination of crystal structures, microstructural properties (strain, domain size, stacking faults), and phase composition of condensed matter, along with methodological development within this area.
+The X-Ray Diffraction group provides scattering and diffraction measurements and analysis of powders using laboratory, synchrotron, and neutron sources, under ambient and non-ambient conditions.
+Research is focused on the determination of crystal structures, microstructural properties (strain, domain size, stacking faults), nanoscale structural states, and phase composition of condensed matter, along with methodological development within this area.
 Scientific cooperation is offered in all fields of routine and non-routine analysis.
 Special expertise in ab initio solution and refinement of crystal structures from powder diffraction data is provided.
 Long-term research projects deal with structure–property relationships of functional materials (e. g. thermochromic-, photochromic-, electronic-, magnetic-, and construction materials).
 The structures of corrosion phases found on heritage objects are determined to guide conservation methods.
 Disordered and nanostructured materials are characterized using total scattering and pair distribution function methodologies, e. g. for assessment of processing effects on the structure and stability of semicrystalline and amorphous polymers and active pharmaceutical ingredients.
 Reaction and transformation mechanisms are studied using in situ monitoring including solution-based and mechanochemical syntheses and gas loading of metal-organic frameworks (MOFs).
-Lectures and workshops on crystallography are offered and textbooks are written in regular intervals more
+Lectures and workshops on crystallography are offered and textbooks are written in regular intervals. more

 Information Service CPT (Robin Haunschild)

-The central Information Service for the institutes of the Chemical Physical Technical (CPT) Section of the Max Planck Society offers database searches, which are too complex or demanding for end users, and provide access to information sources not included in the range of end user databases commonly accessible.
+The Central Information Service for the institutes of the Chemical Physical Technical (CPT) Section of the Max Planck Society offers database searches, which are too complex or demanding for end users, and provide access to information sources not included in the range of end user databases commonly accessible.
 Most important are the various field-specific literature and patent databases as well as the citation databases accessible via Web of Science and Scopus.
 Establishing impact data for research evaluation has become a major field of activity of the information service.
 The determination of meaningful indicators and the proper interpretation of citation impact data require some experience and sound background information.
 Research and publication activities in the newly emerging fields of bibliometrics and altmetrics address the need for such experience when using and interpreting citation data. more

 Crystal Growth (Masahiko Isobe)